LuccaSA/PingCastle-Notify/README.md

 #### Deploy a Scheduled Task

 <details>
-<summary>Make sure the scan is automatic and run every day</summary>
+<summary>:arrow_forward: Make sure the scan is automatic and run every day</summary>
 On your Windows Server go to

 1. Create a service account that will run the PS1 script every night (no need to set the service account as domain admin)